5 truths about life and tools to make it better

 Sometimes life can feel really really hard.
 Here are 5 simple truths about life and the tools to help you navigate the sometimes troubled waters of personal well-being, work-life balance, and relationships.
 They apply in best times and difficult times.

-For more tools to help you on your search for the truth about life, try our free Grid resources or watch my Mind and Heart TEDx talk which explains why integrating heart and mind is the keystone of life.
+For more tools to help you on your search for the truth about life, try our Grid productivity resources or watch my Mind and Heart TEDx talk which explains why integrating heart and mind is the keystone of life.

 1. Life is actually pretty easy even when it appears hard